mohit19841/cra-news-app-react-hooks/README.md

-# This is react hooks application for view latest UK news with helpof news-api.
+# This is react hooks application to view latest UK news with helpof news-api.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).